flimflam-austin/hugo-cms-test/site/content/quick_reads/20190108-19-01-08-pompeo-trip-to-middle-east/index.md

       ## Why Now?

-      > ‘This is the reality setting in that you’ve got to plan this out.”
+      "This is the reality setting in that you’ve got to plan this out.”

       Sen. Lindsey Graham (R-SC), responding to a question about whether the President's declaration that 2,000 U.S. troops will withdraw from Syria